The Burroughs Adding Machine Company

 |US 1,156,600||15 Sep 1914||12 Oct 1915||Allen A. Horton||New keyboard mechanism|

-The Burroughs Homepage by Michael Hancock.
+The Burroughs Homepage by Mike Hancock.
 In depth information about Burroughs machines and the company.

-John Wolff's Web Museum's page on the Burroughs machines, including the Calculator.
+John Wolff's Web Museum has a page on the Burroughs machines, including the Calculator.